The NERSC Allocation Request Form (ERCAP)

 - Code Description: Provide a brief description of the code.
 What does the code do, what are the science questions it addresses?

 As part of the ERCAP renewal process PIs (or PI Proxies) must certify their current user list.
-This means: review, correct and certify contact information, citizenship, and project role for your active users.
-DOE requires this to be done once a year.
+This means: review, correct and certify contact information and project role for your active users.
+DOE asks this to be done once a year.

 Project roles are: